alexwilkinsonyyc/Open_Camera_Rig/README.md

 Alex will create parts for the industry standard 15mm, 16mm (because 16mm is commonly used with CNC machines, therfore linear bearings and a lot of other cool stuff are readily avaialable for this size) and 19mm rod size, as well as "3/4" square rods" which can easily be DIY machined by a CNC machine (out of wood, to reduce costs.)

 Alex's design philosophy for his parts.
 Metal is expensive so we will use 3/4" plywood, which should have more than adequate strength.
 Wood dowels will be tested for strength and usability, as they are much cheaper than aluminum rod.

+All hardwear in Alex's designs will be M5 and M8 (for larger parts that.
+You will only need an M5 and M8 allen wrench and a drill press (with a bit slightly over 5mm) to complete the parts.